neo4j/neo4j-graphrag-python/docs/source/user_guide.rst

     embedder = SentenceTransformerEmbeddings(model="all-MiniLM-L6-v2")  # Note: this is the default model

-If you want to use another embedder, you can create your own custom embedder.
-For instance, this is an implementation of an embedder that would return only random numbers:
+If another embedder is desired, a custom embedder can be created.
+For example, consider the following implementation of an embedder that generates random numbers:

 .. warning::
     Do not use it in your application :)